Diet and Irritable Bowel Syndrome (IBS)

 Drinks

-It is very important to drink enough.
 Fluid can help with constipation.
 It can make poo softer and easier to pass.
-If you have diarrhoea, you need to drink more so you don’t become dehydrated.
-Aim to drink at least 8 drinks each day (1.5-3L), especially water and other caffeine free still drinks.
+If you have diarrhoea, you need to drink more to replace the fluid lost.
+Aim to drink at least 8 drinks each day (1.5 - 3L), especially water and other caffeine free still drinks.

 If you drink fizzy drinks regularly, try drinking less of these.